akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

                     - operator: divide
                       value: 3

-    The following action will calculate a price in euros, based on the price in dollars and a ratio:
+    The following action will calculate a price in euros, based on the price in dollars and a ratio, and round the result to the nearest integer value:

         .. code-block:: yaml

             actions:
                 - type: calculate
+                  round_precision: 0
                   destination:
                     field: price
                     scope: ecommerce